hamidrezaomidvar/LINDER/README.md

 - Merging various maps might be very computationally expensive, and the current Python packages like GDAL are not very efficient.
   The pipeline instead uses a python interface to use GRASS functions (such as `v.overlay`) directly to speed up the merging processes.

 - The pipeline uses a pre-trained model to predict the land cover.
   Currently, the model is trained over Colombo, but various tests has shown it has a good performance on other places as well.
   A more sophisticated model can be trained by using more datasets.

-- Note that while OSM data are automatically fetched from the website for the desired region, the Microsoft data are needed to be downloaded for the chosen location.
-This can be improved in the future.
+- Note that while OSM data are automatically fetched from the website for the desired region, the Microsoft data need to be downloaded for the chosen location manually.
+This can be automated in the future.

 ## Some examples